Mapping of Venus: SAR imaging

 SAR images provide the highest resolution data set.
 Microwave radiation is used to penetrate the thick atmosphere and map the surface of Venus.

 The SAR images are black and white images, which show the surface features using the intensity of radar return (echo), either due to surface roughness or orientation.

 For SAR imaging, spacecraft do not point directly downward (nadir) but slightly to the side—anywhere from about 10° to 45°.
 If the surface being mapped is smooth, the incident radar pulse will be reflected away from the spacecraft, resulting in a weak echo, which is represented by darker regions SAR images.
 On the other hand, if the surface is rougher, then more of the radar wave will be backscattered, and the intensity of echo will be stronger, which are represented by brighter areas in SAR images.

 SAR images do not provide the color of surface, only the intensity of reflection of radar waves on the surface at a particular incidence angle.
 For example, when there is a light source shining on the blue cap on the left (left-looking), there will be shadows on the other side of the cap where light waves are blocked by the cap and no reflection occurs.
 If the looking direction is changed to the right, the shadowing (dark on SAR image) part will be at the opposite side.

 The USGS Branch of Astrogeology has produced full resolution radar maps (also known as FMAPs) of Venus from the SAR data collected from the mission, called the Magellan F-BIDRs (Full resolution Basic Image Data Records).
 The maps have a coverage of around 92% (combination of the 2 left-looking cycles).
 The resolution is 75 m/pixel, which is the highest resolution Venusian map.

 Topographic mapping

 Topographic images were collected using radar altimetry.
 Compared to the SAR images, the topographic images have a significantly lower resolution of around 3–5 km/pixel.
 These images show lower elevations with darker pixels with higher elevations are shown with brighter pixels.
-Despite of the low resolution, it is useful to study the regional feature of Venus, including initial evidence for the existence of rift zones.
+Despite the low resolution, it is useful to study the regional feature of Venus, including initial evidence for the existence of rift zones.